atomicptr/LoginWars2/README.md

-# dynamics
+# Login Wars 2

-An experimental alternative launcher for Guild Wars 2 with support for multiple accounts and some extra stuff, named after the College of Dynamics.
-Because this is Asuran technology.
+An experimental alternative launcher for Guild Wars 2 with support for multiple accounts and some extra stuff.

-**Note**: I'm still looking for a better name and then need to find/make an icon for it :).

 ## Features
 * Manage multiple accounts